 Figure 1 illustrates that each 15-degree segment is represented on a globe or chart by lines extending between the poles; these lines of longitude are called meridians.
 Meridians are widest at the equator and become progressively closer together toward the poles.
 It is important to understand that lines of meridian are not equidistant at different parts of the globe.

 Figure 1: Lines of longitude extend between the poles, and are called Meridians of longitude.

 The following illustrates the slight complexity when measuring angles in a 3-D spherical geometry.
-Here GP is the point whereby the sun would be directly overhead.
-However our vessel is east and north of GP.
-Thus the angle Hs that we would measure bares a complex relationship with the latitude and declination.
+Here GP is the point where the sun would be directly overhead.
+However, our vessel is east and north of GP.
+Thus the angle Hs that we would measure bears a complex relationship with the latitude and declination.
 Remember sine's and cosine's from geometry?

 The zenith of our position is a point directly north (or south) of the GP.
 This helps us with the geometry a little because if we could project ourselves around the globe on the same latitude to the longitude of the GP then things would be a little easier.
 This is a partial secret of Celestial navigation.

 The following shows why it is much less complex to take a noon shot of the sun.